isomerpages/moe-gongshangpri/_programmes/Character and Citizenship Edu/Edusave Character Award.md

 <p>Endorsement</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>The Endorsement Panel comprises of the Principal, Vice-Principal (2),
+<p>The Endorsement Panel comprises of the Principal, 1 Vice-Principal.
+1
-1 Key Personnel (not in the shortlisting panel) and 2 representatives from the Parent Support Group.
+Key Personnel (not in the shortlisting panel) and 1 representative from the School Advisory Committee and Parent Support Group respectively.
 The panel will conduct group dialogues with the shortlisted nominees.</p>
 </td>
 </tr>
 </tbody>